frctl/fractal/docs/guides/integration.md

   - [2.
 Require as a dependency in your application / site / build tool](#2-require-as-a-dependency-in-your-application--site--build-tool)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Once you've built your component library, you can use Fractal's API to integrate your components into your build tool or site.

 ## Integration as an NPM dependency